Peligrietzer/feral_machines/posts/parasitic_disengagement.md

 application is useful, in some cases, as a thought experiment, but it makes no pretension to sufficiency in describing political or institutional dynamics.
-On no account should it be taken as given that an "evolutionary arms race" the dynamic towards which every adversarial situation should expire.
+On no account should it be taken as given that an "evolutionary arms race" is the dynamic towards which every adversarial situation should expire.
 There are many reasons to avoid this sort of thing.
 [There are cases](http://www.bbc.co.uk/guides/zxsfyrd), for example,